 Siblings are also welcome to attend.

-Running on a weekly basis, the group will alternate between a Monday morning (9.30am – 11am), and a Thursday afternoon (1pm – 2.30pm).
-Please contact Lesley-Anne on firstname.lastname@example.org or phone 01786 450086 to confirm dates of events.
+Running on a weekly basis, on Fridays 1pm – 2.30pm at PLUS in Stirling.
+Please contact firstname.lastname@example.org or phone 01786 450086 to confirm dates of events.

 After School Club

 ASC runs on Monday and Tuesday for primary school children, and Wednesday and Thursday for secondary school.

 “I like snack and the different games that we play.
 I also get to have quiet time if I want.” – YP Quote